Lucy Agnes Smyth: Role in Cumann na mBan and the Rising

 Cumann na mBan (Women's League) was formed in April 1913, and was known widely as the female version of the Irish volunteers.
 In 1913, a number of women decided to hold a meeting in Wynne's Hotel for the purpose of discussing the possibility of forming an organization for women who would work in conjunction with the recently formed Irish Volunteers.
 Cumann na mBan was the main female support organization working for the success of Sinn Féin in the election.
 On 4 April, Cumann na mBan was launched at a meeting held in the Pillar Room in the Mansion House.

-During the years 1914-1921, Smyth was heavily involved in the activities of Cumann na mBan.
+During the years 1914–1921, Smyth was heavily involved in the activities of Cumann na mBan.
 On Easter Monday in 1916, Smyth (aged 34 at the time) played a dangerous role of carrying the arms from a house prior to it being raided.
 The following day she was given the task of carrying vital messages to the GPO while also being a member of the first aid department.

 On 23 April 1916, the Military Council of the Irish Republican Brotherhood finalized arrangements for the Easter Rising, it included Cumann na mBan, along with the Irish Volunteers and Irish Citizen Army, into the Army of the Irish Republic.
 Patrick Pearse was appointed overall Commandant-General and James Connolly as Commandant-General of the Dublin Division.
 The day of the rising, forty Cumann na mBan members including Smyth herself entered the General Post Office (GPO) on O'Connell Street, Dublin with their male counterparts.
 They came to the site armed.

 As a member in the first aid movement, she attended to the wounded in the Hibernian Bank and the GPO.
-Smyth attended to the injured in the GPO and Hibernian Bank.
 Smyth continued to risk her life by helping carry injured Volunteers to Jervis Street Hospital despite the ongoing fighting being in very close proximity.
 She also nursed James Connolly.

 When the call came to rise, Byrne and fifteen volunteers in Maynooth marched to Dublin.
 Their feet were swollen from their long journey and Smyth offered Byrne a bowl of warm water to ease the pain.
 Later Byrne gave his future wife his watch and money for safe-keeping.

 Smyth's daughter Sheila O'Leary was one of the few people, and probably the only one left alive, whose parents were both in the GPO during Easter 1916.
 Smyth was awarded four medals, as well as the medal given to survivors on the 50th anniversary.
 Smyth was considered as an "ordinary" person who did extraordinary things.